What is a cycling computer, and what can it do for you? Wiggle's comprehensive guide to this two-wheel loving tech is

 The short answer is – up to a point - yes, but there are drawbacks.
 Firstly, because they’re designed to work exclusively with bikes and bespoke sensors, cycling computers are much more accurate at measuring speed, cadence, and acceleration, for example.

 Because they’re so specialised, bike computers are pre-loaded with suites of programmes and displays targeted exclusively for the cyclist, so you’ll have direct access to all the pertinent information you need.
 They can often also be customised, delivering the most vital data to you for that specific ride.

 One of the biggest benefits, however, is their ability to handle all-weather.
 Their generally more robust chassis will have few problems in the rain.
 And, unlike your £600 smartphone, they’re designed to survive occasional unscheduled involuntary alighting (*a crash).

 Budget and high-end bike computers were formerly divided according to how the computer unit connected to the sensor, with cheaper computers using wires and more advanced models transmitting the information wirelessly – making installation simpler, and giving a less cluttered appearance.

-However, all but the most budget friendly models now feature wireless connectivity, such as the Cateye Velo Wireless Plus Cycling Computer.
+However, all but the most budget-friendly models now feature wireless connectivity, such as the Cateye Velo Wireless Plus Cycle Computer.

 Which bike computer is right for me?